Tour Croatia+ trip

 DAY 3

-Explore the wonders of UNESCO-inscribed Dalmatian beauties Zadar and Šibenik
+Explore Zadar and Šibenik

-Arrival in Split and check in at the hotel.
+Arrival in Split and check-in at the hotel.
 Time at leisure.

 Overnight in Split.